 The Arkansas Autism Foundation is proud to name this scholarship in memory of Marley Mencer II who passed away suddenly in September of 2021.
 Marley was the husband of Annette Mencer and father of Maggie and Andrew Mencer.
 Annette and Maggie both serve as board members of AAF and Annette is one of our founding members.

 This scholarship will be presented to a student who is pursuing a career that will serve the autism and disability community.
 The scholarship may be used for tuition, fees, books and room and board at an accredited institution for higher learning and is available up to $1000.00.
+This application is currently closed.

 Joy’s Memorial Scholarship